Skip to Main Content

 Using the Collections

-No materials may be checked out of the department, but some of the materials may be scanned by the library staff depending on their condition.
+No materials may be checked out of the department, but some of the materials may be scanned by the library staff depending on their condition and staff time available.